Top 10 Ways to Step Out of Your Comfort Zone

 7 Eat your least favorite food

-This may be hard for some, although people's taste can change overtime.
+This may be hard for some, although people's tastes can change over time.
 A good way to do this is by combining the food with one of the foods you like.
-A not-so-serious item but a fun challenge to consider.
+It's a not-so-serious item but a fun challenge to consider.

 8 Learn a new instrument

-If you're into music, then why not try experimenting with instruments?
-It's shown in many studies that learning an instrument can improve overall cognitive performance.
-That being said, I am glad to experience having learned how to play the piano and a little bit of the drums.
+If you're into music, why not try experimenting with instruments?
+Studies show that learning an instrument can improve overall cognitive performance.
+I am glad to have experienced learning how to play the piano and a little bit of the drums.

 9 Ask yourself tough questions